 Nominated by 4 worn passports

-A great thing to do for the budget conscious Iceland traveller and one of the best non touristy things to do Reykjavik!
+This is really a great thing to do for the budget conscious Iceland traveller and one of the best non touristy things to do Reykjavik.

 Nominated by We 3 Travel

 Icelandic people traditionally believed in legendary beings such as elves and hidden people.
 These hidden people would co-inhabit their world along with human beings.